KaiYan289/RLpapersnote/README.md

 98. You can use gym.spaces.MultiBinary(n=10) for one-hot observation space.

 99. torch.multinomial and torch.Categorical supports batch sampling, which means you only need to get a input of batchsize * n tensor and it will sample batchsize different groups of samples for you.
 You don't have to go over the whole array!
 And use F.one_hot(m, num_classes=n) if neccessary.

+100. Some points on making slides: [Under Construction]

+1)

+2)

+3)

+101. self-made dataloader based on torch.randperm could be much faster than torch dataloader, especially if the data is stored in dict for each dataset. torch dataloader need to concatenate them every time and that can be very slow.

 # Useful Linux Debugging Commands